flashbots/suave-geth/README.md

 The virtual machine (MEVM) inside SUAVE nodes have two modes of operation: regular and confidential (sometimes called off-chain).
 Regular on-chain environment is your usual Ethereum virtual machine environment.

-Confidential environment is available to users through a new type of ransaction - `OffchainTx` via the usual jsonrpc methods `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call`.
-Simulations (`eth_call`) requested with a new optional argument `IsOffchain are also executed in the confidential mode`.
+Confidential environment is available to users through a new type of transaction - `OffchainTx` via the usual jsonrpc methods `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call`.
+Simulations (`eth_call`) requested with a new optional argument `IsOffchain` are also executed in the confidential mode.
 For more on confidential requests see [confidential compute requests](#confidential-compute-requests).

 The confidential execution environment provides additional precompiles, both directly and through a convenient [library](#suave-library).
 Confidential execution is *not* verifiable during on-chain state transition, instead the result of the confidential execution is cached in the transaction (`OffchainExecutedTx`).
 Users requesting confidential compute requests specify which execution nodes they trust with execution, and the execution nodes' signature is used for verifying the transaction on-chain.